-- Star-Making Role: In terms of his Hotblooded resume, Might was Hiyama's first principal role of his career.note And Might, back then, was such a successful character, Hiyama then continued to earn roles in the package of at least one-hero protagonist-per-year for the next 7 years straight!
+- Star-Making Role: Hiyamas gig as Hiei of Yu Yu Hakusho, and Might here aired within one season from each other, which led to his name burst simultaneously.
+In terms of his Hotblooded resume, Might was Hiyama's first principal role of his career.note Might, back then, was such a successful character, Hiyama proceeded in earning roles in the package of at least one-Hero Protagonist-per-year for the next 7 years straight!

 - Super Robot Wars: With Sunrise and Takara breaking the ice over their licensing issue, Might Gaine, the most popular series of the entire Brave franchise note within the Japanese demographic, officially follows The King of Braves Gaogaigar's lead in becoming the second Brave Series entry in SRW history to make its debut with Super Robot Wars V, released in February 23, 2017.
 This move serves as a big statement from the 2 companies indicating the remaining 6 series from the Brave franchise will have the opportunity to join the world of Super Robot Wars in the future.
 By surprise, Might Gaine made a consecutive appearance in X, which includes the Joint Dragon Fire attack that was missing in V, only unlike the show, Black Might Gaine gets in on it!
 It appears again in T, this time along with GaoGaiGar.

 - ¡Three Amigos! / True Companions / Relationship Voice Actor: